talmid-mitmared/mitmar-d-DB/README.md

 # This is part of Data structure

+It’s unfortunate that even in college, we’re not taught how to apply data structures.
+Data structures are both practical and fundamental — they’re at the core of computer science.
+What’s even more sad is that some professors emphasize memorization over true understanding or practical use, especially how these structures work under the hood.

 This time, we’ll read papers and blogs to understand how Redis works under the hood.

 - [BP-tree: Overcoming the Point-Range Operation Tradeo! for In-Memory B-trees](https://www.vldb.org/pvldb/vol16/p2976-xu.pdf)